KAB x BLENDERS

 DonationS

-Each partnership has a contract that stipulates the donation details and when the donations will be paid.
+Each partnership has a contract stipulating the donation details and when the donations will be paid.
 Please make sure that your accounting team is in the loop on all details to ensure donations are received on time.
 You would not believe how much time we spend chasing down donations.
-It feels horrible on both sides and so we’re mentioning here to start off on the right foot!
+It feels horrible on both sides, so we’re mentioning here to start on the right foot!

 Donation Language

-Normally it's best practice that if you do a percentage, commit to a minimum:
+PERCENTAGE EXAMPLE: (Normally, it's best practice that if you do a percentage, commit to a minimum)

 For the entire month (or day) of October, [your company name] will donate 50% of all sales with a minimum guarantee of $5,000 to the Keep A Breast Foundation's Check Yourself program.